HOW TO TAKE COSENTYX®

-We know learning to inject can be challenging.
-That's why we have supportive tools and information to help you feel more comfortable, after your healthcare professional shows you or your caregiver the proper way to take COSENTYX®.
+We know injecting can be challenging.
+That's why we have supportive tools and information to help you feel more comfortable.
+After you learn how to administer your medication from your doctor, you can get additional one-on-one training or watch step-by-step videos below.

 - Use COSENTYX exactly as prescribed by your healthcare provider.